Do Worms Ever Feel Dirty?

 I have always considered myself to have pig’s eyes.
 Picture a pig’s eye.
 Non-descript.
 Invisible lashes.
 No outstanding features.
 Blank.
 This is me without makeup.

 Since no post is complete without a reference to a Muppet — and I could not write a piece about pigs without wanting to find a Miss Piggy fact — I managed to find a rather tasty little tidbit.
-Yes, the world’s most beloved pork puppet was originally named Piggy Lee in honour of the famous jazz singer, Peggy Lee.
+According to The Smithsonian, the world’s most beloved pork puppet was originally named Piggy Lee in honour of the famous jazz singer, Peggy Lee.
 Her name was shortened to Miss Piggy as no one wanted Ms. Lee to take offense.

 I Got Hit in the Head By a Drone Just Before the Rubber Car Struck Me

 Driverless cars disturb me.
 Sure, I love my car.
 His name is Wally and he faithfully waits for me wherever I go.
-But, it doesn’t mean I want to entrust him to get me home safely without my help.
+But, it doesn’t mean I want trust him to get me home safely without my help.

 jetsons